Installation and Setup

 to identify decision makers and stakeholders

-and to obtain the first column of approvals
+and to obtain the first column of approvals for 'Authorization to Begin This Project'

 Your Approval form provides a systematic way

-to spread 'kanban democracy' throughout your organization —
+to spread 'kanban democracy' throughout your organization — making pull-based authority transparent and systematic.

-If (and only if) the person with authority agrees to authorize the problem solving project,
+If (and only if) the person with authority agrees to authorize the problem solving project, then the A3 author is given the green light to move to the next steps.

-is the way it authorizes what Toyota calls 'kanban democracy' or 'pull-based-authority'
+Perhaps the single greatest benefit of using the A3 Method is the way it authorizes what Toyota calls 'kanban democracy' or 'pull-based-authority'

 where authority is earned by anyone with an idea that is good enough to survive the A3 gauntlet.

-"Pull-based authority may be the most important JIT element of the entire Toyota system." ~ John Shook, author of 'Managing to Learn' |
+"Pull-based authority may be the most important JIT element of the entire Toyota system."

 Tips for Adjusting Project Scope